cocos/cocos-docs/en/asset-workflow/sprite.md

 ## Texture & SpriteFrame

-In **Assets Panel**, there is a triangle at the left side of texture.
+In **Assets** panel, there is a triangle at the left side of texture.
 You can see the sub-asset of the texture by click the triangle.
 Cocos Creator will create a SpriteFrame asset for each Texture when it's imported.

 ![texture spriteframe](sprite/texture_spriteframe.png)